DGTCentaurMods/DGTCentaurMods/README.md

 # DGT Centaur mods

-This project aims to add some features to the DGT Centaur electronic chessboard, such as the ability to export your games via PGN files and use the chessboard as an interface for online play (e.g. Lichess)
+This project aims to add features to the DGT Centaur electronic chessboard, such as the ability to export your games via PGN files and use the chessboard as an interface for online play (e.g. Lichess)

-It implements the reverse engineered protocols for piece detection, lights, sound, and display.
+Inside the DGT Centaur is a Raspberry Pi Zero with an SD Card, by replacing that with a Raspberry Pi Zero W with our own software we get a wireless enabled chessboard that can theoretically do practically anything we can imagine.
+We've reversed engineered most of the protocols for for piece detection, lights, sound, and display (although we still occassionally discover the odd new thing).
+Now we can control the board, we're using that to create the software features.

 **A word of caution!**